hu-macsy/lama_old/scai/dmemo/doc/MPI.rst

  -  ``MPI_CXX_LIBRARIES`` for the libraries to be linked, e.g.
     ``/usr/local/openmpi-1.4.3/lib/libmpi_cxx.so;/usr/local/openmpi-1.4.3/lib/libmpi.so;...``

+In contrary to many other software packages that use MPI, the build does not use any MPI compiler driver like ``mpicxx``.
+This has the advantage that there will be never conflicts between the C++ compiler used by the MPI driver and the C++ compiler specified for the CMake configuration.

 MPI is optional and LAMA can be built without it.
 But you will not be able to take advantage of distributed vectors and matrices.